GeckoEidechse/thunderstore-scraper/README.md

 # thunderstore-scraper

-A simple Python script written for personal use to scrape the Nortstar Thunderstore and download the latest release of mods for local analysis.
+A simple Python script written for personal use to scrape the Northstar Thunderstore and download the latest release of mods for local analysis.

 ## Usage